 Q: Can I use industrial gloves for medical use?

-A: No. Industrial gloves have a higher AQL (usually 4.0), meaning more pinholes are legally allowed during manufacturing.
-They also lack FDA 510(k) clearance, making them unsafe and non-compliant for patient care or bodily fluid handling.
+A: No. Industrial gloves generally have a higher AQL (usually 4.0), meaning more microscopic pinholes are legally allowed during the manufacturing process.
+They also lack FDA 510(k) clearance, making them unsafe, illegal, and completely non-compliant for patient care, biological hazards, or bodily fluid handling.

 Q: Do medical grade disposable gloves provide cut protection?

-A: Generally, no. Medical gloves (like standard 3-mil nitrile exams) are designed for biological barriers and tactile sensitivity, not mechanical hazards.
+A: No. Medical gloves (like standard 3-mil nitrile exams) are designed for biological barriers and tactile sensitivity, not mechanical hazards.
 If you need protection against blades or sharp glass, you must look for industrial gloves with an ANSI Cut Level (A1-A9) or EN 388 certification.

 Q: How can I tell if a glove is truly safe for severe latex allergies?